 - Past classes have created lasting projects, also known as Legacy Projects.
 These projects and events have included Law Day in the Schools Program, an educational program for Boston Public School students and Board Service Training.

 - PILP leaders have contributed to important law review articles and publications

 - Leaders have worked on ground-breaking initiatives like the Medical-Legal Partnership | Boston

-- Applications are due in February for the program year beginning in May
+- Applications are due on or before February 14th for the program year beginning in May

 For more information, please email Susan Helm, Member Projects Coordinator, at firstname.lastname@example.org.